TEXT-S&P summary: Tata Power Co. Ltd.

 Rationale

-The rating on Tata Power Ltd. reflects the company’s “aggressive” financial risk profile, exposure to volatility in coal prices and to competitive power generation projects, and residual completion risk at its coal-based generation projects.
-Our positive outlook for electricity demand in India, Tata Power’s good operating efficiency, and the strong competitive position of the company’s core licensed operations temper these weaknesses.
+The rating on Tata Power Ltd. reflects the company’s “aggressive” financial risk profile, high debt leverage, exposure to counterparty risk, increasing exposure to competitive generation projects, and residual completion risk at its Mundra coal-based generation project.
+These weaknesses are offset by our positive outlook for electricity demand in India, Tata Power’s good operating efficiency, and the strong competitive position of the company’s core licensed operations.

-In our view, Tata Power’s financial risk profile is likely to remain under pressure over the next six to nine months because Coastal Gujarat Power Ltd. (100% owned subsidiary of Tata Power) has breached a debt-to-equity ratio covenant on loans it has drawn for its project at Mundra.
-Tata Power is negotiating with lenders a mechanism to include cash flows from its 30% stake in Indonesian coal producers--PT Kaltim Prima Coal and PT Arutmin Indonesia--toward the calculation of financial covenants on the loans.
-Although disbursements from project facilities have not been curtailed at present, lenders could require early repayment of a portion of drawn loan amounts if the mechanism is not established.
-If this were to occur, Tata Power may have to infuse further equity from its own cash flows to support the project.
-Nevertheless, in our view, Tata Power is likely to receive waivers on the covenant breach.
+In our view, Tata Power’s financial flexibility is likely to remain under pressure over the next six-nine months because the company has breached a debt-to-equity ratio covenant on loans to the Mundra project.
+Any consequent curtailment of loans to the project will increase Tata Power’s project expenses because the company would likely have to fund the construction of the current disbursements from project facilities have not been curtailed.
+If disbursements continue as scheduled, we expect Tata Power’s ratio of funds from operations (FFO) to adjusted debt to remain at 10%-12% over the next 18 months.
+In our view, Tata Power is also likely to receive waivers on the covenant breach from lenders to the project.

 Tata Power’s stable generation and distribution operations in the Mumbai license area, a significant reduction in project construction risk at its Mundra project, and the commissioning of the Maithon project support our assessment of the company’s business risk profile as “fair.”
 The company has completed more than 92% of the Mundra project ahead of schedule and largely within budget.
-However, ongoing work to re-route a rail corridor has reduced plant availability from the second unit at the Maithon project due to shortage of coal supply.
-This could temporarily weaken cash flows from the project.
-Nevertheless, the current plant output is sufficient to meet the company’s obligations under power purchase agreements.
+However, the re-alignment of a rail corridor has reduced availability from a second unit at the company’s Maithon project, which could temporarily weaken cash flows from the project.
+Nevertheless, the plant’s current output is sufficient to meet the company’s obligations under power purchase agreements.
+The company is likely to sign further such agreements once the rail corridor is aligned.

-We expect Tata Power’s ratio of funds from operations (FFO) to adjusted debt to be below 10% for fiscal 2013.
-This is primarily on account of a weaker-than-expected performance of the coal business.
-However, we believe the ratio could increase to about 10% over the next 18 months with the completion of the Mundra project, full restoration of the railway corridor at Maithon, and greater cash flow from the coal companies.

-Tata Power benefits from high domestic electricity demand as a result of a large power deficit in India.
+Tata Power benefits from high domestic electricity demand as a result of a large power deficit.
 Returns from the company’s 100 megawatt merchant capacity have been strong.
 Tata Power’s low cost of power relative to other private power providers, its payment security mechanism, and the domestic power deficit partly offset the impact of the weak credit profile of the company’s customers (state power utilities).

 Tata Power also benefits from a favorable tariff revision by the Central Electricity Regulatory Commission for the company’s centrally regulated projects.
-A 29% increase in tariffs for Tata Power Delhi Distribution Ltd. (TPDDL; Tata Power’s regulated distribution business in Delhi) became effective in fiscal 2013, and will help Tata Power recover some past fuel costs.
-Moreover, from January 2012, the company has been able to fully pass through TPDDL’s fuel costs.
+A 29% increase in tariffs for Tata Power Delhi Distribution Ltd. (TPDDL)--Tata Power’s regulated distribution business in Delhi--went into effect in the fiscal year ending March 31, 2013, and will help Tata Power recover some past fuel costs.
+Moreover, from January 2012, the company has been able fully to pass through TPDDL’s fuel costs.
 Nevertheless, Tata Power is exposed to some regulatory risk in respect of the Mumbai license area and TPDDL.

 Liquidity

 In our view, Tata Power’s liquidity is “less than adequate,” as defined in our criteria.
-Our assessment reflects the lack of a resolution to the covenant issue for the Mundra project.
 The company’s sources of liquidity are sufficient to meet its needs over the next 12 months.
 Our liquidity assessment is based on the following factors and assumptions:

--- We estimate the company’s liquidity sources at INR87 billion over the next 18 months.
-These include cash and cash equivalents, FFO, undrawn credit facilities, and additional debt the company may require to meet capital spending needs.
+-- We expect the company’s liquidity sources to amount to about Indian rupee (INR) 87 billion over the next 18 months including cash and cash equivalents, FFO, undrawn credit facilities, and additional debt as required to meet capital spending needs.

--- We expect Tata Power to have steady recurring cash flows, with FFO averaging more than INR40 billion per year over the next two to three years.
+-- We expect Tata Power to have steady recurring cash flows, with FFO averaging more than INR40 billion per year over the next two-three years.

--- Uses of liquidity include capital spending of about INR87 billion in the next 18 months, debt maturities of INR22 billion, working capital needs, and dividends.
+-- Uses of liquidity include about INR87 billion in the next 18 months for capital spending, debt maturities of INR22 billion, working capital needs, and dividends.

 Tata Power has good banking relationships and strong standing in the credit markets.